chrisjsimon/capstones.github.io/index.md

 <iframe src="https://onedrive.live.com/embed?cid=9A6420DDD56B8E97&amp;resid=9A6420DDD56B8E97%211975&amp;authkey=AGqvahx5Aua-KDo&amp;em=2&amp;wdAr=1.7777777777777777" width="500px" height="350px" frameborder="0">This is an embedded <a target="_blank" href="https://office.com">Microsoft Office</a> presentation, powered by <a target="_blank" href="https://office.com/webapps">Office</a>.</iframe>
 <br>
 <p>For our second Capstone project, we were tasked to use MS SQL Server for the relational database side of the project, and MS Excel for the Data Preparation and Data wrangling portion of the capstone.</p>
-<p><em>Technologies and Applications used: MS Excel 2010, Power Query, MS SQL Server, MS SQL Server Management Studio 18, Powerpoint</em><br>
+<p><em>Technologies and Applications used: MS Excel 2010, Power Query, MS SQL Server, MS SQL Server Management Studio 18, MS Powerpoint</em><br>
   <em>Data source: <a href="https://data.world/jfreex/products-catalog-from-newchiccom" target="_blank">Data.world</a></em>
 </p>
 ---